kubernetes-sigs/node-feature-discovery/docs/reference/topology-updater-commandline-reference.md

 ### -pods-fingerprint

-Enbles the compute and report the pod set fingerprint in the NRT.
+Enables compute and report the pod set fingerprint in the NRT.
 A pod fingerprint is a compact representation of the "node state" regarding resources.

 Default: `false`